 If you’re looking to deploy one of the available template options like WordPress or Drupal, you’ll have it working with a single click in seconds flat.
 However, you can also choose to define your own custom templates to use and even add custom repositories to search as the Panamax community grows.
 There’s no easier or faster way to start using Docker containers than with Panamax, and it’s built to leverage the power and scale of CoreOS.

 Have a server already?
 Install Docker!
 Curious about CoreOS?
 Provision it!
 Feeling overwhelmed?
 Try Panamax.
 With CenturyLink Cloud, you’ve got lots of ways to get started using Docker right now, so no more excuses!
-Sign-up for a CenturyLink Cloud account today and add containers to your repertoire of application deployment options today and start enjoying their power, performance, and portability.
+If you don’t have a CenturyLink Cloud account yet, head over to our website and activate an account and add containers to your repertoire of application deployment options today and start enjoying their power, performance, and portability.